 All RIT employees who may be exposed to bloodborne pathogens through job-related tasks will be provided comprehensive training in order to acquire the understanding, knowledge, and skills necessary for the safe performance of their duties.

 Training shall be provided to each affected RIT employee at the time of initial assignment to tasks where exposure may take place and at least annually thereafter.
 Training is also provided to affected students and visitors.

 The training covers:

-- Information on the appropriate actions to take and persons to contact in an emergency involving blood or other potentially infectious materials; and
+Information on the appropriate actions to take and department(s) to contact in an emergency involving blood or other potentially infectious materials; and

 Employees that are assigned to perform blood clean ups will need to take two courses: "Bloodborne Pathogens" and "Procedure for Blood Clean Up."
-Links to the on-line version of these courses can be found on the right side of this webpage, under Popular Links.
+Links to the on-line version of these courses can be found below.

 Contact the RIT Environmental Health and Safety Department with any questions at (585) 475-2040.